 Research Experience.
-All psychology majors are required to complete at least one one-semester of empirical research.
+All psychology majors are required to complete one semester of empirical research.
 Such first-hand experience is essential to a sound education in psychology.
 Students are offered two means of satisfying this requirement:

 (1.)
-They may complete a 300-level course (1cu), which is designed to provide research experience.
-Please note that 300-level courses are rarely offered.
+They may complete a 300-level course, which is designed to provide research experience.
+These courses are rarely offered.

 (2.)
-They may complete an independent study project, PSYC 399 (1cu), in which they carry out empirical research.
-Such independent study projects are designated Psychology 399, and can be completed over the course of one or two semesters.
-Each semester of PSYC 399 receives 1 cu.
-(Please note that PSYC 299 is used for independent study projects involving only scholarly library research and does not satisfy the reserach requirement).
+They may complete an independent study (PSYC 399) doing empirical research.
+Such independent study courses are designated Psychology 399.
+(Psychology 299 is used for independent study projects involving only scholarly library research and does not satisfy the requirement).
 Individual research is especially appropriate for students planning to go on to graduate school in psychology.
 See the department website for more information about completing a 399 prokect.

 Arrangements for independent study are made on an individual basis, at the initiative of the student, with a faculty supervisor from the Psychology Department.
-A list of Department faculty and their research interests can be found under Faculty with Appointments in the Department of Psychology. http://psychology.sas.upenn.edu/node/21031
+A list of Department faculty and their research interests can be found under Faculty with Appointments in the Department of Psychology

 Statistics.
 Each psychology major must complete one semester of Statistics.
 Students who have taken the Statistics AP test will not receive credit for the statistics requirement in the psych major.
-The following courses currently satisfy the requirement: Biol 446, Stat 111, Soc 120, Anth 454, Econ 103, Nurs 230, and Stat 101.
-The first three courses use examples that are especially appropriate for psychology majors.
+The following courses currently satisfy the requirement: Biol 446, Stat 111, Stat 112, Soc 120, Anth 454, Econ 103, Nurs 230, Stat 431, Stat 101, and Stat 102.
 The evaluation of scientific findings requires the kind of expertise in the analysis and interpretation of primary data that comes from the study of statistics.
 For this reason, students are strongly advised to complete statistics relatively early in their education, if possible in the sophomore year.
 Students may fulfill the statistics requirement by taking STAT 111 offered by the College of Liberal and Professional Studies (LPS) in the summer, but not STAT 111 offered by LPS during the academic year.